someflow/degradedDoc/README.md

 degradedDoc.trainModel(custom_name = "newModel", width = 150, height = 150, architecture = "Xception",
 										labelfile = "labels.txt", trainData = "dataset", numclasses = 77)
 ```

-### Training Network
+## Training Data

+You are required to prepare a set of training data to train a network with out script in a specific format, which is:

+* Character Images in PNG format numbered 1 to n, e.g. "1.png", "2.png", ..., "222.png"
+* Text file containing the true label for the character images whereas each line corresponds to the file name, e.g. if "1.png" is an image of "A" the first line of "labels.txt" should be just "A"

 ### Prepare training data

+There is also a small script which fully prepares the training data for usage with our system.
+It requires fontforge to be used.

 Execute the trainingDataGen.py script using Fontforge's built in Python environment.
-For this also you are required to have a folder called "fonts" containing various TrueType-Font files from which you want to extract characters.
+For this also you are required to have a folder called "fonts" in your working directory containing various TrueType-Font files from which you want to extract characters.
 In Ubuntu this can be done with:

 ```bash
 ffpython trainingDataGen.py